-The Sacramento Family Court stated it established a policy to maintain applications and training records with the private mediator's or evaluator's initial application for as long as the private mediator or evaluator remains on the court's panel list.
+The Sacramento Family Court established a policy to maintain the private mediator's or evaluator's application, which includes training records, for as long as the private mediator or evaluator remains on the court's panel list.

 Recommendation 1.5.d-See pages 34-38 of the audit report for information on the related finding.